 Walt Disney (DIS) Dips More Than Broader Markets: What You Should Know

-Investors will be hoping for strength from DIS as it approaches its next earnings release, which is expected to be November 7, 2019.
-In that report, analysts expect DIS to post earnings of $0.97 per share.
-This would mark a year-over-year decline of 34.46%.
-Meanwhile, our latest consensus estimate is calling for revenue of $18.91 billion, up 32.16% from the prior-year quarter.
+DIS will be looking to display strength as it nears its next earnings release, which is expected to be November 7, 2019.
+The company is expected to report EPS of $0.95, down 35.81% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $18.77 billion, up 31.19% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for DIS.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.94% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 4.78% lower within the past month.
 DIS currently has a Zacks Rank of #5 (Strong Sell).

-We can also see that DIS currently has a PEG ratio of 4.31.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Media Conglomerates industry currently had an average PEG ratio of 2.54 as of yesterday's close.
+Investors should also note that DIS has a PEG ratio of 4.36 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Media Conglomerates stocks are, on average, holding a PEG ratio of 2.57 based on yesterday's closing prices.

 Click to get this free report